John Bathe (Jesuit): Life

 However James Bathe quickly came under suspicion as a crypto-Catholic.
 In 1577, John Bathe, being a barrister of Middle Temple was replaced as attorney-general and principal solicitor after only a year in office with a promotion as Chancellor.
 Dublin Castle was encouraged by Westminster to trust Catholics.
 James brother John Bathe became a close friend of Duke of Buckingham, the swashbuckling cavalier royal favourite.
 After the Gunpowder Plot catholic priests were no longer welcome in England.
 Sir John Bathe became impassioned by the unfairness of discrimination against Catholics and devoted the rest of his life to a legal solution to the accusation of disloyalty.
 The New English however were not able to impose order in Ireland to sustain tolerance of the proposed "Graces" for Catholics.
 King Charles I issued warrants for both the Old English and the new settlers to swear the Oath of Supremacy protesting loyalty to the Crown.
 It was how he would raise "trained bands" for war of 2,700 Foot and 300 Horse.

 A Humanities student with the Jesuits in Drogheda he was admitted to the Irish College in Seville with the Society of Jesus.
 From there he went to another Jesuit College at St Hermengild in Seville.
 His uncle William Bathe was ordained at the Jesuit College at Salamanca 25 years earlier where he had met Father Hollywood, the agitator for Jesuitical radicalism in Ireland.
 He was responsible for the Janua Linguarum (the advent of languages) that referred to the ancient tongues of Celtic Christianity.
 The Jesuits succeeded in linking education with religion, spiritual zeal with Catholic action.
 William's Anglo-Irish aristocratic connections - his wife was the niece of 10th Earl of Kildare, gave the Bathe family confidence of their security in Ireland.
 But Charles I demanded conformity in 1630 during the Personal Rule imposing control from Trinity College over the Jesuit colleges.

 In 1635 he was ordained a Catholic Priest in Spain.
-Three years later he returned to Drogheda to study with Father Robert Nugent, an Anglo-Irish Jesuit sent from England.
+Three years later he returned to Drogheda to study with Robert Nugent, an Anglo-Irish Jesuit sent from England.
 He arrived by ship into Mechlin, Spanish Netherlands on 17 May 1639, where Bathe became a Novitiate to the Society of Jesus.